PromptCap: Prompt-Guided Task-Aware Image Captioning: Experiments

-Representative captions generated by PromptCap and OFA are illustrated in Figure~\ref{fig:ok_vqa_demo}.
-The task is to answer the questions in OK-VQA and TextVQA.
-For all these questions, GPT-3 generates the correct answers when taking PromptCap's captions as input, and fails when taking the generic captions.
-PromptCap is able to capture visual attributes according to the prompt, for example, ``color" in (a), ``brand" in (c), and ``number" in (e).
-In addition, it focuses on particular objects asked in the prompt, such as the ``restaurant on the sign" in (b), the clothing the boy is ``putting on" in (d), and ``the runner in the lead" in (e).
-For tasks beyond PromptCap's reasoning ability, GPT-3 infers the answer by the visual details PromptCap gives.
-For example, GPT-3 is able to infer ``green" for the ``complimentary color of red" in (a), and infer ``hamburger" for the food served in ``McDonalds" in (b).
+Representative captions generated by \NAME and OFA are illustrated in Figure~\ref{fig:ok_vqa_demo}.
+The task is to answer the questions in OK-VQA.
+For all these questions, GPT-3 generates the correct answer when taking \NAME's caption as input, but fails when taking the generic caption. \NAME is able to capture visual attributes according to the question, for example, ``brand" in (b) and ``color" in (c).
+In addition, it can focus on particular objects asked in the question, such as the clothing the boy is ``putting on" in (d).
+For tasks beyond \NAME's reasoning ability, GPT-3 infers the answer by the visual details \NAME gives.
+For example, GPT-3 infers ``green" for the ``complimentary color of red" in (c) and ``7" for SUV's seating capacity in (a).
+We also show some representative failure cases in Figure~\ref{fig:failures_demo}.
+The majority of failures are as shown in (a) and (b), in which \NAME fails to provide helpful information, or provides unfactual information.
+GPT-3 sometimes makes mistakes, as shown in (c) and (d).

-We emphasize that PromptCap can be extended to other vision-language tasks beyond VQA.
-Figure~\ref{fig:nlvr_demo} shows an example of solving NLVR2~\cite{suhr2019orpus} via PromptCap and GPT-3 without any training.
-We decompose the task into a series of vision and language reasoning steps, which is similar to the least-to-most prompting~\cite{zhou2022least} in NLP.
-The task is to determine if a claim about two images is correct.
-We first use GPT-3 to generate the instruction for PromptCap, and let PromptCap generate a caption for each image.
-Given the claim and the captions, GPT-3 makes the final prediction.